shmurthy08/Sudoku-Solver/README.md

 ### To run the gui:
 (Note, on windows use the `python` command and on linux, `python3`)
 - `python sudoku_gui.py [SUDOKU_FILE]`
-- To run with sample boards, click the `Generate Board` button.
+- To run with sample boards, click the `Generate Board` button when running the GUI.
 It will write over `sudoku_board.txt`
+	- You can also run `python Generator.py` to generate the board as well if you choose to do so, but this will not auto update the GUI

 ### Non-builtin python library dependencies:
 - tabulate (`pip install tabulate`)